was appointed Principal

 Durrant prizes, and is a Licentiate of Trinity College, London.

-in Kent, his early musical training began with David Flood and Michael
+in Kent, his early musical training began as a chorister and then

 School, Folkestone, Greg won